melak/openvpn_radauth/README.md

 for the PolarSSL one.

 Cross-compilation using the OpenWRT SDK is possible.
-You will likely have to tweak with Makefile.rules.
+You will likely have to tweak Makefile.rules.

 Release tarballs for the moment live at <http://www.wormhole.hu/~ice/openvpn_radauth/>.